Beyond the Starobinsky model after ACT: Introduction

 \section{Introduction}

 Cosmic inflation provides a compelling explanation for the initial conditions of the Universe, accounting for its flatness, homogeneity, and the origin of primordial perturbations~\cite{Sato:1980yn, Guth:1980zm, Linde:1981mu}.
-Among the wide class of inflationary models, the Starobinsky model~\cite{Starobinsky:1980te}, based on a simple addition of $R^2$ term on top of the Einstein-Hilbert action
+Among the wide class of inflationary models (see e.g.,~\cite{Nojiri:2017ncd, Kallosh:2025ijd}), the Starobinsky model~\cite{Starobinsky:1980te}, based on a simple addition of $R^2$ term on top of the Einstein-Hilbert action

 stands out due to its remarkable agreement with CMB observations, particularly those from the \textit{Planck} observation~\cite{Planck:2018jri}.
 Here we set the unit of the Planck mass $M_P=1/\sqrt{8\pi G} = 1$.